base-link/base/readme.md

 Every object in the system is a mesh, a graphical node so to speak, with links and sites.

-Each mesh is given a mark, which is an ID relative to the organization, package, file, and type in which the record sits.

 #### Ownership

 These objects are owned (ownership types / affine types), and references are passed around in a structured way.